KarthikKadambi/homebase/src/pages/notes/dns.md

  - Internet
 ---

-Every website on the internet is hosted on a server that has an IP address.
+Every website on the Internet is hosted on a server that has an IP address.
 Humans are not good at remembering long numbers.
 So the internet uses DNS, also called the Domain Name System.
 DNS converts human-readable names into machine-friendly IP addresses.

 When you type `google.com` or `youtube.com`, DNS finds the correct IP address and sends it back to your device.
 Without DNS, the internet would not be usable.

 This article explains DNS in a simple and practical way, from domain names to DNS servers to the entire lookup process.

-<h3 class="header-branding">What Is DNS</h3>
+<h3 class="header-branding">What is DNS</h3>

 DNS stands for Domain Name System.
 It is a global directory system that maps domain names to IP addresses.